kallerosenbaum/grokkingbitcoin/readme.md

 make chunked
 ```

 This will build one html file for each chapter and put them in the `build` directory with the names grokking-bitcoin-<X>.html, where X is the chapter number.
+The cross references between chapters will not work in chunked build so this is only a tool to be used for development purposes.

 ### Build all